 Findings

 In most cases, greater fractional anisotropy in girls was shown to be higher where gender differences existed.
 Girls demonstrated the greatest difference near the left side medial orbito frontal region, and boys demonstrated greater FA in the right cerebellum.
+These differences may suggest girls have a lower degree of fiber crossing in these regions (which typically lowers FA), which may contribute to the higher directionality of diffusion observed between most of the regions summarized above.
 Overall, the majority of effect sizes between genders are small or negligible.
-These differences may suggest girls have a lower degree of fiber crossing in these regions (which typically lowers FA), which may contribute to the higher directionality of diffusion observed between most of the regions summarized above.